markekraus/PSRAW/docs/Module/about_RedditThing.md

 # Properties
 ## Data
-The "Thing" being returned such as a listing, a comment, a submission, a subreddit, a user, etc.
+The "Thing" being returned such as a listing, a comment, a submission, a subreddit, etc.

 ```yaml
 Name: Data